Black-and-white warbler: Description

-Habitat and distribution
+Distribution and habitat

+The black-and-white warbler breeds in northern and eastern North America.
+It ranges from the Northwest Territories to the northwest and Newfoundland and Labrador to the northeast, to North Carolina to the southeast and Texas to the southwest.
+This species is migratory, wintering in Florida, Central America, the West Indies and northern South America down to Peru.
+The IUCN estimates the extent of occurrence, or range, to be 11,500,000 km2.
+It occurs as a vagrant in Iceland, Ireland, Faeroes, and the UK.

-The black-and-white warbler is a migratory species, breeding in North America and wintering in North and South America.
+It is a migratory species, breeding in North America and wintering in North and South America.
 It is typically found in deciduous forest in its breeding range, but becomes more of a habitat generalist in the non-breeding season.

-Habitat

-The black-and-white warbler occupies a broad niche, and is found in a variety of habitats.
+The species occupies a broad niche, and is found in a variety of habitats.
 In its breeding habitat, it prefers mature forest, but will occupy successional and second growth forest.
 Preferred forest types include deciduous and mixed forest, and this warbler sometimes occupies swampy forest.
 During migration, this species prefers forest to other land cover types and is frequently found in riparian areas.
 In its wintering habitat, it can be found in a variety of land cover types, from mangroves to wet, dry, and cloud forest.
 It occupies both successional and mature forest.
 It has also been noted to winter in shade coffee plantations and gardens.
 Males are territorial in both their summer and winter habitats.

-Distribution

-The black-and-white warbler breeds in northern and eastern North America.
-It ranges from the Northwest Territories to the northwest and Newfoundland and Labrador to the northeast, to North Carolina to the southeast and Texas to the southwest.
-This species is migratory, wintering in Florida, Central America, and northern South America down to Peru.
-The IUCN estimates the extent of occurrence, or range, to be 11,500,000 km2.

-This species occurs as a vagrant in Iceland, Ireland, Faeroes, and the UK.